Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 16. King Power Mahanakhon

-King Power Mahanakhon is one of the newer Bangkok attractions that has been recognized as the tallest building in all of Thailand.
+King Power Mahanakhon is one of the newer Bangkok attractions, and it has been recognized as the tallest building in all of Thailand.

 It boasts unparalleled views of Krung Thep’s skyline and features a glass skywalk that is not for the faint-hearted.